Using Essential Oils

 Don't apply them directly to the skin or drink or eat them.

 Don't use them on animals or children--they don't have enough body mass to process them, and some animals can't handle essential oils in even the tiniest amounts.
-Children shouldn't be allowed to play with them or to work with them without direct supervision.
+Children shouldn't be allowed to play with them at all nor to work with them without direct supervision.

 If you are pregnant, get the advice of a qualified aromatherapist before using any of them, especially if the pregnancy is four months old or less.